stanfordnlp/CoreNLP/_pages/tokensregex.md

 He		PRP	O
 is		VBZ	O
 the		DT	O
-President		NNP	JOB_TITLE_BASE
+President		NNP	O
 .		.
 O
 ```

 Note that the sentence containing "deputy vice president" does have those tokens tagged as COMPLETE_JOB_TITLE's,
 but that no matched expression is found for "deputy vice president" because of the filter.
+Note that the last
+two sentences have no named entity tags because we added a cleanup rule at the end.
+If we didn't have that cleanup
+rule "president" and "President" would've been tagged with "JOB_TITLE_BASE".